-- 1. Minimum age \rightarrow Be at least 18 years old - 2.
-Residency status \rightarrow Be legally authorized to reside in Canada and live there at least 6 months a year
+- 1. Minimum age → Be at least 18 years old - 2.
+Residency status -> Be legally authorized to reside in Canada and live there at least 6 months a year

-1.2 Who you can buy Travel Insurance for
+1.2 Who you can buy travel insurance for

-You can buy the insurance for anyone (including yourself) who meets the following 2 criteria:
+You can buy the insurance for anyone (including yourself) who meets the following 3 criteria:

 - 1. Minimum age \rightarrow Be at least 15 days old - 2.
-Residency status \rightarrow Be legally authorized to reside in Canada and live there at least 6 months a year - ^{} A child born during a trip is automatically insured under Emergency Health Care if the following 2 conditions are met: - The mother is insured under this coverage, and - Expenses for delivery aren't excluded (see section 2.4 Exclusions and limitations)
+Maximum age → Be under age 81 - 3.
+Residency status \rightarrow Be legally authorized to reside in Canada and live there at least 6 months a year - A child born during a trip is automatically insured under Emergency Health Care if the following 2 conditions are met: - The mother is insured under this coverage, and - Expenses for delivery aren't excluded (see section 2.4 Exclusions and limitations)